 Tunisia is a source, destination and possible transit country for people who are trafficked for forced labour and sexual exploitation.
 Studies have shown that roughly 30 per cent of Tunisian girls start to do domestic work before they reach the age of 14.
 Some of them are barely seven years old by the time they enter the labour market.
 Many of these girls have reported ill-treatment, physical and even sexual abuse.

 Although the education system has improved significantly since independence, roughly 20 per cent of Tunisians do not know how to read and write.

 At less than 0.1 per cent, the HIV-prevalence rate is very low.

 Situation of the children in Tunisia

 37 per cent of the population is less than 18 years of age, making Tunisia a fairly young country by demographic standards.
-Seven per cent of the country's gross domestic product is spent on education and a Tunisian child receives 14.5 years of schooling on average.
+Seven per cent of the country's gross domestic product is spent on education.

 Drawing together - photo: SOS Archives

 Although Tunisia has a very high primary school enrolment rate of 98 per cent, thousands of students of primary school age drop out every year.
 The precarious socioeconomic situation of many families makes it impossible for some of them to keep their children in school.

 During the protests in early 2011, a high number of schools had to be closed.
 After interim authorities took over, many of them could be re-opened.

 130,000 Tunisian children have been orphaned and are growing up without their parents.
 Many of these children end up heading households.
 The socio-economic vulnerability of child-headed households is extremely high.
 Young children often have to work in order to earn money, which makes it difficult for many of them to attend school.